History of Pakistan (1947–present): 1962–1969: presidential republic

-1969–1971: martial law
+1969–1971: Martial law

 President General Yahya Khan was aware of the explosive political situation in the country.
 Support for progressive and socialist groups was rising, and calls for a change of regime were gaining momentum.
 In a television address to the nation, President Khan announced his intention to hold nationwide elections the following year and to transfer power to the elected representatives.
 Virtually suspending the 1962 Constitution, President Khan instead issued the Legal Framework Order No. 1970 (LFO No. 1970) which caused radical changes in West Pakistan.
 Tightening the grip of martial law, the One Unit program was dissolved in West Pakistan, removing the "West" prefix from Pakistan, and a direct ballot replaced the principle of parity.
 Territorial changes were carried out in four of the country's provinces, allowing them to retain their geographical structures as they were in 1947.
-The state parliament, supreme court and major government and authoritarian institutions also regained their statuses.
+The state parliament, supreme court, major government, and authoritarian institutions also regained their statuses.
 This decree was limited to West Pakistan, it had no effect on East Pakistan.
 Civilians in Ayub Khan's administration were dismissed by the military government which replaced them with military officers.

 The Election Commission registered 24 political parties, and public meetings attracted many large crowds.
 On the eve of the elections, a cyclone struck East Pakistan killing approximately 500,000 people, though this event did not deter people from participating in the first ever general election.
 Mobilizing support for their Six Points manifesto the Awami League secured electoral support in East Pakistan.
 Zulfiqar Ali Bhutto's Pakistan Peoples Party asserted itself even more.
 Its socialist rationale, roti kapda aur makaan (food, cloth, and shelter) and the party's socialist manifesto quickly popularised the party.
 The conservative PML, led by Nurul Amin, raised religious and nationalist slogans all over the country.

 Out of a total of 313 seats in the National Assembly, the Awami League won 167 seats but none from West Pakistan and the PPP won 88 seats but none from East Pakistan.
 While the Awami League had won enough seats to form a government without the need for any coalition, West Pakistani elites refused to hand over power to the East Pakistani party.
 Efforts were made to start a constitutional dialogue.
 Bhutto asked for a share in government saying Udhar tum, idhar hum, meaning "You in the east, I in the west".
 The PPP's intellectuals maintained that the Awami League had no mandate in West Pakistan.
 Although President Khan invited the Awami League to a National Assembly session in Islamabad he did not ask them to form a government, due to opposition from the PPP.
 When no agreement was reached, President Khan appointed Bengali anti-war activist Nurul Amin as prime minister with the additional office of the country's first and only vice-president.